A proof of the soliton resolution conjecture for the Benjamin--Ono equation: Introduction and main result

 \subsection{Acknowledgements}

-L. Gassot was supported by the France 2030 framework program, the Centre Henri Lebesgue ANR-11-LABX-0020-01, and the ANR project HEAD--ANR-24-CE40-3260.\\ P. G\'erard was partially supported by the French Agence Nationale de la Recherche under the ANR project ISAAC--ANR-23--CE40-0015-01.\\ P. D. Miller was partially supported by the National Science Foundation under grant DMS-2204896. \\
+L. Gassot was supported by the France 2030 framework program, the Centre Henri Lebesgue ANR-11-LABX-0020-01, and the ANR project HEAD--ANR-24-CE40-3260.\\ P. G\'erard was partially supported by the French Agence Nationale de la Recherche under the ANR project ISAAC--ANR-23--CE40-0015-01.\\ P. D. Miller was partially supported by the National Science Foundation under grants DMS-2204896 and DMS-2508694. \\